mjoycemilburn/parishcouncils/docs/index.md

 <img src="screens/screen5.png">
 </div>
 <p>
-Once the system is up and running, routine maintenance will just consist of the addition of new Entries and so it is the Entries maintenance screen which provides the initial view of the system.
-Manager.html remembers the last section you were working on and automatically reutrns to this view on re-entry.
-If you want to switch to entries-maintenance for a different section, simply select this from the picklist.
+Once the system is up and running, routine maintenance will just consist of the addition of new Entries and so it is the Entries maintenance screen that provides the initial view of the system.
+Manager.html remembers the last section you were working on and automatically returns to this view on re-entry.
+If you want to switch to maintenance for a different section, simply select this from the picklist.
 </p><p>
 For Standard Entry inserts you just need to specify a Title for the entry and select a file for upload.
 Note that only pdf type files are supported here since they are the most flexible and effective way of communicating information online.
 Modern browsers all provide built-in support for pdf file type and pdf-displays are zoomable.
 </p><p>